A HEALTHIER ALTERNATIVE TO COMMODITY MATERIALS

 SUSTAINABLE FORESTRY AND PROCUREMENT

-TerraLam® CLT panels are built from Southern yellow pine, a fast-growing and structurally efficient softwood species native to the United States that has been an integral part of American building tradition for centuries.
+TerraLam® CLT panels are built from Southern Pine, Spruce Pine Fir-South or Eastern Hemlock all grown and sourced in the United States.
 Sterling sources high-quality pine lumber from partners in the southeastern United States who are committed to renewable growing and harvesting practices.
 Through domestic and responsible sourcing, Sterling supports woodland economies.
-TerraLam panels can be SFI certified upon request or FSC certified at a premium.
+Our Terralam Southern Pine products are certified to Sustainable Forestry Initiative standards.

 Our raw material order volume and strategic plant location also allows lumber to be delivered directly by rail to our manufacturing facility in Phoenix, IL.
-Using the rail network to transport large volumes of raw materials and finished CLT panels is a strategic way to reduce greenhouse gas emissions from the movement of freight.
+Using the rail network for transport is a strategic way to reduce greenhouse gas emissions associated with supply chain freight.

 MATERIAL HEALTH